lowquark/zinc/README.md

       do_something(other_struct) // Passed by reference (or copied, depending on signature) }

-Though restrictive, this is a more data-oriented approach to memory management.
-Instead of referencing related objects explicitly with a memory address, objects must reference their peers with some kind of context-specific state variable.
-In other words, an object must store the other object's array index or dictionary key.
+This is pretty restrictive, but I think there are reasonable workarounds for pointers.
+For example, you can always just store the array index of a neighboring struct, instead of storing its address directly.

-In return, the compiler can generate copy constructors, move constructors, and automatic serialization/deserialization very easily.
+In return, the compiler can generate copy constructors, move constructors, and automatic serialization very easily.
 The implementation of built-in data structures is simplified too.
-Not to mention, references-to-references don't exist.
-It's not necessarily safe, and it isn't always pretty (sentinel objects may be required!), but it's easier to get right, and that just might reduce bugs.
+Who knows?
+It just might be useful.

-### Const-qualification & write-access restrictions
+### Write-access restrictions

-Zinc ensures internal-consistency of structs through a particular `access` paradigm.
+This is another wierd one.
 The simplest way to describe this is with a code demonstration:

     struct MyStruct {
       int a;